nrwl/nx/docs/shared/reference/environment-variables.md

 # Environment Variables

+The following environment variables are ones that you can set to change the behavior of Nx in different environments.

 | Property                         | Type    | Description                                                                                                                                                                                                                  |
 | -------------------------------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | NX_BASE                          | string  | The default base branch to use when calculating the affected projects.
 Can be overridden on the command line with `--base`.                                                                                                  |